July 28, 2023

 As of now, we have mentioned numerous benefits that tax filers enjoy.
 We hope you know how fruitful it is to become a tax filer.
 Considering all the given data, we can easily deduce a statement.
 Non-tax filers pay double the taxes as people who register themselves as tax filers.

 The government exempts no one from the types of taxes mentioned above.
 They are deducted at a stage where the amount is not even in your possession.
-For example, the profit or yield in your bank’s saving account is added after the FBR has deducted the tax according to your tax filer status.
+For example, the profit or yield in your bank’s savings account is added after the FBR has deducted the tax according to your tax filer status.

 If you are a tax filer, then the amount of tax that is liable is half the percentage of tax liable on a non-tax filer.
 So what are you waiting for?
 Register now and enjoy the benefits of being a tax filer.